About Texas and Southwestern Cattle Raisers Association

 Special rangers recover or account for an average of $5 million annually in livestock and property.

-The law enforcement officers are aided in their efforts by 70 TSCRA market inspectors who record brands and other identifying markings on four to five million cattle each year at more than 115 Texas livestock markets.
+The law enforcement officers are aided in their efforts by TSCRA market inspectors, who record brands and other identifying markings on four to five million cattle each year at the more than 100 Texas livestock markets.

 They transmit this information to TSCRA’s Fort Worth headquarters, where the information is entered into the nation’s largest centralized and computerized brand recording and retrieval system.